-7.14.15.
+7.14.16.
 There are a variety of different types of dormer window, however some have more of an impact upon the appearance of a property and the wider streetscene than others.
 Dual or mono-pitched roof dormers are preferable to flat roof dormers.
 Where a flat roof dormer would be acceptable, its impact can be reduced by making sure its sides are equally inset from the edges of the roof profile.
 No dormers will be permitted that extend above the ridge of the main roof.
 The choice of material is also important to ensure the dormer blends in with the main roof.
+Where two dormers are proposed within a single elevation, they should preferably line up above the windows below.